×

 1139 – 1159

 The Abbey of Valmagne was founded in 1139 by the powerful lords of Cabrières.
-They appealed to the Benedictine monks of the monastery of Ardorel (diocese of Albi), this foundation was immediately confirmed by Raymond Trencavel, son of Bernard Aton IV founder of Ardorel.
+They called upon the Benedictine monks of the monastery of Ardorel (diocese of Albi).

 In 1159, the abbey is attached to the order of Cîteaux and becomes daughter of Bonnevaux (Dauphiné).
-From this date, the Romanesque church and cloister will be built according to the Cistercian plan.
+From this date onwards, construction will begin on the church and cloister in the Romanesque style, based on the Cistercian design.

 St. Mary of Valmagne

-From the 12th to the 14th century, Sainte-Marie de Valmagne is one of the richest abbeys in the South of France.
+From the 12th to the 14th century, Sainte-Marie de Valmagne was one of the richest abbeys in the south of France.

 Religion

-After a period of expansion and wealth, the Abbey faced the Hundred Years War and the Wars of Religion.
+After a period of expansion and wealth, the Abbey was confronted with the Hundred Years’ War and the Wars of Religion.

 Vincent Concomblet of Saint Séverin